nokia/kong-netconf-plugin/README.md

 Provide a Helm or kustomize based solution for the customization of the deployment manifests at /utils, instead of the current "environment variable" based one

+Unit tests

+Refactoring ugly code

 # FAQ

 ## Why?

 This is a totally valid question.
 It all started with a discussion in which there was a statement like "Kong does not support NETCONF".
 That sounded like a challenge at that time, and this plugin was born.
 Not because the author is religious about Kong, or something.
 Simply, it was a glove.
 But of course, it does not make any sense to write a plugin that just passes NETCONF messages back and forth.
 If we check NETCONF a bit closer it turns out that it is just a protocol for RPC, and actually it was designed with further extensibility in mind.
-So, in order to give some meaning to this nonsense project here the idea was: let's create a NETCONF reverse proxy that can distribute NETCONF messages to the upstream NETCONF servers based on the <capability> of the RPC request.
+So, in order to give some meaning to this nonsense project here the idea was: let's create a NETCONF reverse proxy that can distribute NETCONF messages to the upstream NETCONF servers based on the ```<capability>``` of the RPC request.